Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 - For previously painted concrete, follow the prep instructions in the TDS* below

-- For untreated concrete: use this primer, the best concrete primer available
+- For new untreated concrete: a primer is best.
+Use this primer, the best concrete primer available.
+Ignore cost!

 Like all good garage/driveway paint, it resists hot tire pickup and can take other heavy activity except for fork-lifts!